 6. Myeloid proliferations associated with Down syndrome.
 Individuals who have Down syndrome are known to have an increased risk of AML.

 The AML therapy is composed of two phases: induction (with the scope of complete remission or reducing the myeloblast cell to an undetectable level) and consolidation (to eliminate the undetectable residual of leukemia to prevent an early relapse).
 Conceptually, consolidation therapy is aimed to eradicate the residual myeloblast and cancer stem cells.
-Young AML patients are treated with intensive chemotherapy or according the prognosis with bone marrow transplantation (normally transplantation is used in the case of induction therapy is ineffective).
-However, more than 50 % of AML newly diagnosed patients are older than 65 years, which are not eligible for an aggressive chemotherapy and presents a poor prognosis (5-year survival probability less than 10 %).
+Young AML patients are treated with intensive chemotherapy or according to the prognosis with bone marrow transplantation (normally transplantation is used in the case of induction therapy is ineffective).
+However, more than 50 % of AML newly diagnosed patients are older than 65 years, which are not eligible for aggressive chemotherapy and present a poor prognosis (5-year survival probability less than 10 %).
 Indeed, there is the need to develop new therapies for a large part of the AML of patients (5).
-Latest studies (conducting next generation sequencing) showed that a short list of gene mutations occurs in the majority of the AML patients (for instance: FLT3, NPM1, DNMT3, IDH1 and IDH2) (6,7).
+Latest studies (conducting next-generation sequencing) showed that a shortlist of gene mutations occurs in the majority of the AML patients (for instance: FLT3, NPM1, DNMT3, IDH1, and IDH2) (6,7).
 Moreover, other studies have also noticed mutation in WT1 and TP53 which are tumor suppressor genes.
 These mutations can be also predictive for the outcome: for example, patients with NPM1 mutation are more responsible for chemotherapy while patients with NPM1 and FLT3 mutation have a less favorable prognosis with increased risk of relapse (8).

-New therapies have been developed based on these mutations which have been approved by the FDA in the last years (for example, drug against FLT3 or IDH mutated AML).
-Since FLT3 mutation leads to more aggressive phenotype and lower survival, different research groups have been interested in the research of effective drug against FLT3.
-AML patients have benefited from first and second generation of FLT3 inhibitors with improved survival.
+New therapies have been developed based on these mutations which have been approved by the FDA in the last years (for example, a drug against FLT3 or IDH mutated AML).
+Since FLT3 mutation leads to a more aggressive phenotype and lower survival, different research groups have been interested in the research of effective drugs against FLT3.
+AML patients have benefited from the first and second generation of FLT3 inhibitors with improved survival.
 However, the patients which present these mutations and meet the criteria for these new treatments are about 50%, leaving the need of new treatments for the excluded patients.
 Moreover, since many of these patients are elderly, we need drugs that are less toxic (more tolerable) and could be combined with other drugs (conventional or not)

 Chimeric Antigen Receptor (CAR) T-Cell Therapy is a different approach exploiting the immune system against the tumor.
 CAR T-cells are genetically engineered cells to express particular molecules on the surface to exert tumor-lytic activity.
-In many different cancers the CAR T-Cell Therapy has shown appreciable results, leading to the idea of developing a similar approach to AML (10).
+In many different cancers, the CAR T-Cell Therapy has shown appreciable results, leading to the idea of developing a similar approach to AML (10).

 In conclusion, there are still many open questions that have to be addressed by researchers and as discussed in the next articles there is room for machine learning.